 If you want to know what personal data we have about you, you can ask us for details of that personal data and for a copy of it (where any such personal data is held).
 This is known as a “subject access request”.

-All subject access requests should be made in writing and sent to Darren A. Smith, Founder, Making Business Matter, Sticky Learning ® House, 5 Cheshire Road, Thame, Oxfordshire, OX9 3LQ.
+All subject access requests should be made in writing and sent to the Data Protection Officer, Jo Palmer Making Business Matter, Sticky Learning ® House, 5 Cheshire Road, Thame, Oxfordshire, OX9 3LQ.

 There is not normally any charge for a subject access request.
 If your request is ‘manifestly unfounded or excessive’ (for example, if you make repetitive requests) a fee may be charged to cover our administrative costs in responding.